This is an archived newsletter. Information featured in it may no longer be pertinent or accurate and some features may be missing.

 Jen works at Lincoln High School and the students know her as the lady who saves cats.
 They’ll tell her about a colony of stray or feral cats they know of then Jen gets to work to mobilize volunteers to help her rescue the cats.
 She appreciates having the help of our volunteers to do something she was doing all on her own before.
 Thanks Jen for All that you do!!!!

 We have several events planned for the Spring Season.
-Please call for information.
+Click here for more information.

 Letters from alumni and their forever families.